School Nurse Corner

 South Central Public Health District holds regular vaccine clinics in the spring and again in August to make it easier for families to keep their children's records up to date.
 Idaho schools require specific immunizations before kindergarten and seventh grade registration.
 Learn more here.

-Scoliosis: SCPHD staff train school personnel or will personally screenings the backs of students in sixth and eighth grades.
-Public health also provides
+SCPHD staff train school personnel or will personally screen the backs of students in fifth and eighth grades.
+Public health also provides education to parents and guardians of students who have possible back problems.

-Classroom
+Classroom Illnesses

 Head Lice

-Lice typically infest the hair folicules on the head and neck.
+Lice typically infest the hair follicles on the head and neck.
 They can spread quickly through person-to-person contact, especially if people are sharing hats, scarves, and other head gear.
 Public health serves as a consultant to school personnel on the identification and treatment of head lice in the classroom.

-Learn more about head lice here.
+Learn more about head lice.

 Medication